12. Processing Data in Groups

 plt.show()

-Scatterplots for grouped data can display category information using points of different shapes or colours, compare Figure 12.4.
+Scatter plots for grouped data can display category information using points of different colours and/or styles, compare Figure 12.4.

 plt.show()